 Automated integration, testing, and deployment also help companies quickly react to changes in market demand and customers’ requirements.
 Automated testing is especially useful when they are regularly redesigning and refactoring the product.

-Together, all these practices accelerate customer-driven innovation and achievement of product-market fit.
+Together, all these practices accelerate customer-driven innovation and achievement of SaaS product-market fit.

 Do your research into the business models of similar startups in your segment.
 It may be reasonable to try to replicate a field-tested successful model.

-Imagine you have followed all of the best practices and used all opportunities to ensure PMF.
+Imagine you have followed all of the best practices and used all opportunities to measure PMF for SaaS products.
 How can a startup determine whether these efforts have been successful or whether it’s at least on the right track?
 The following chapters will offer some tips on how you can confirm PMF or gauge your progress towards the goal.

 In a SaaS startup’s early days, quantitative data like engagement and NPS may be helpful, but the most important thing is to listen to customers.